-150. Regulation Reform
+17 147.
+Regulation Reform

-- Complete review of existing regulations to determine their effectiveness and appropriateness prior to assigning more restrictive regulations; and - 2.
+- Complete review of existing regulations to determine their effectiveness and appropriateness prior to assigning more restrictive regulations; and Peer review of the existing regulations to - 2.
 Peer review of the existing regulations to determine their potential to mitigate the problems they address.

-151. Regulatory Fines
+148. Regulatory Fines